IGLADI/AmICompatible/README.md

 ## Troubleshooting

+### VM Image Issues

+If you encounter any issue while terraform deploys a specific VM image:

+-   Check if your subscription tier is eligible for that image (a lot of images are not available for free plans).
+-   Accept TOS when needed:

+    ```bash
+    az vm image terms accept --publisher resf --offer rockylinux-x86_64 --plan 9-base
+    az vm image terms accept --publisher ntegralinc1586961136942 --offer ntg_fedora_41 --plan ntg_fedora_41
+    ```

+> ℹ️ We try to keep all TOS commands needed here, if you encounter one not listed here please contribute or open an issue.

 ### Terraform Apply Issues

 If you encounter any issues with terraform, this is most likely due to a mismatch between the tfstate file and the actual resources in the cloud.
 To fix this, you can delete the tfstate file **and** delete any resources that were created by the script manually.